matuteiglesias/journal/content/Dev/2025-06-21_Standardized_time_execution_in_automation_pipeline.md

 **🕒 22:25–22:55**
 **🏷️ Labels**: Automation, Scripting, Python, Pipeline, Standardization
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to standardize time-based execution parameters across an automation pipeline to enhance orchestration and reduce fragmentation.
+The session aimed to standardize time-based execution parameters across an [[automation]] pipeline to enhance orchestration and reduce fragmentation.

 ### Key Activities
 - Proposed the adoption of a consistent `--trigger-time` interface across scripts.